viktorgkw/LineCounter/README.md

-# LineCheck ✅
+# LineCounter ✅

 ## Languages & Technologies 💻
 - C#

 ## About ℹ️
-**LineCheck** is a windows desktop application that lets you select a folder and counts all the code lines in each subdirectory and each code file.
+**LineCounter** is a windows desktop application that lets you select a folder and counts all the code lines in each subdirectory and each code file.

 ## Fun facts 🤓